 Through hard work, creativity and “out-of-the-box” thinking, extraordinary new technologies have been developed to find and produce oil and natural

 gas.
-For the 5th time in the exposition’s existence, LAGCOE will dedicate two technical sessions to recognizing exhibitors’ best forward thinking
+For the 5th time in the exposition’s existence, LAGCOE dedicated two technical sessions to recognizing exhibitors’ best forward thinking

 solutions by giving them an opportunity to present a brief overview of a recent innovation or technological advancement.
-This forum will allow
+This forum allowed

 exhibiting companies a chance to showcase new technology to the scores of industry leaders and LAGCOE attendees assembled for this one compact